app-generator/ecommerce-flask-stripe/README.md

 # Flask Stripe Sample

 Open-source sample provided by AppSeed.
-The project is a simple eCommerce service that loads the products from `JSON` files (no database required).
+The project is a simple eCommerce service that loads the products from `JSON` files saved in the [templates](https://github.com/app-generator/flask-soft-ui-design-stripe/tree/master/app/templates/products) directory (no database required).

 <br />